 Ancient ruins in Volubilis, Morocco

 In the eighth century, when Islam arrived in the region, the churches were destroyed, although locals continued to occupy the city until the 11th century.
-While Volubilis remained inhabited and maintained its status as a capital city for centuries after the collapse of the Roman Empire, the city lost its administrative centre status when nearby Fez was established, and the residents were relocated to the mountainous village of Moulay Idriss.
+While Volubilis remained inhabited and maintained its status as a capital city for centuries after the collapse of the Roman Empire, the city lost its administrative center status when nearby Fez was established, and the residents were relocated to the mountainous village of Moulay Idriss.

 In the 18th century, the Lisbon earthquake hit the region, which caused the destruction of the buildings.
 As early as the 1830s, well before the French Protectorate era, the French army began excavations.
 In 1997, the archaeological site of Volubilis was inscribed on the UNESCO World Heritage Site List.